collapsed-stacks/startups/questions/3972/what-is-the-best-way-to-reach-out-to-designers-and-3d-modelers-who-would-love-to.md

 - posted by: [Sheryl](https://stackexchange.com/users/7012672/sheryl) on 2015-09-25
 - score: 1

-<p>You can give a try to <a href="http://freelancers3d.com/to" rel="nofollow">http://freelancers3d.com/to</a> find 3D Graphic Designers.
-Along with that you can use designers portfolio sites like <a href="https://www.behance.net/" rel="nofollow">https://www.behance.net/</a> and business social network like LinkedIn.</p>
+You can give a try to http://freelancers3d.com/to find 3D Graphic Designers.
+Along with that you can use designers portfolio sites like https://www.behance.net/ and business social network like LinkedIn.

 ## Answer 7795